 In Brain Bender, pay attention to the color of the words not just the words themselves.
 The Stroop Effect (see below) throws your brain for a loop!

-Note: The HTML5/Mobile version Right Color is an HTML5 game.
-It does not require the Adobe Flash Player.
-It is a similar game by a different game developer.
+The HTML5 version Right Color is an HTML5 game.
+It does not require the Adobe Flash player.

 Four buttons are shown on the screen: Blue, Green, Red, and Yellow.
 Click the button that corresponds to the color of the word flashing on the screen.